 - Tour Wilbur’s of Maine and take home some souvenir chocolates

-While I was on my own for this trip, I can easily see bringing my family back to experience Freeport, especially Wolfe’s Neck Center and campground.
+While I was on my own for this trip, I can easily see bringing my family back to experience the town of Freeport Maine.
+One of my favorite places was Wolfe’s Neck Center and campground.
 It truly made a special impact on me as well as some of my fellow travelers.

 Read Michelle’s account of the 6 best activities in Freeport, Maine here.

 Christina describes her perfect day in Freeport here.